-Profile Nature Description A wildfire-sometimes referred to as a wildland fire-is a fire in an area of combustible vegetation occurring in rural areas.
+Profile Description A wildfire-sometimes referred to as a wildland fire-is a fire in an area of combustible vegetation occurring in rural areas.
 Wildfires can be caused by human activities (e.g., unattended burns, campfires, or off-road vehicles without spark-arresting mufflers); or by natural events (e.g., lightning, drought, or infestation).
 Wildfires can be classified as forest, urban, tundra, interface or intermix fires, and prescribed burns.
-The following three factors contribute significantly to wildfire behavior and can be used to identify wildfire hazard areas: Topography describes slope increases, which influences wildfire spread rate increases.
+The following three factors contribute significantly to wildfire behavior and can be used to identify wildfire hazard areas: Nature • Topography describes slope increases, which influences wildfire spread rate increases.
 South-facing slopes are also subject to more solar radiation, making them drier and thereby intensifying wildfire behavior.
 However, ridge tops may mark the end of wildfire spread because fire spreads more slowly or may even be unable to spread downhill.
 Fuel is the type and condition of vegetation that plays a significant role in wildfire spread occurrence.
 Certain plant types are more susceptible to burning or will burn with greater intensity.
 Dense or overgrown vegetation increases the amount of combustible material available as fire fuel (referred to as the "fuel load").
 The living-to-dead plant matter ratio is also important.
-Certain climate changes may increase wildfire behavior.
+Certain climate changes may increase wildfire risk significantly during prolonged drought periods as both living and dead plant matter moisture content decreases.
+Insect infestations can kill trees and create high fuel loads.
+Both the horizontal and vertical fuel load continuity is also an important factor. • Weather is the most variable factor affecting wildfire behavior.
 Temperature, humidity, wind, and lightning can affect ignition opportunities and fire spread rate.
 Extreme weather (e.g., high temperatures and low humidity) can lead to extreme wildfire activity.
 Climate change increases fire to vegetation ignition susceptibility due to longer dry seasons.
 By contrast, cooling and higher humidity often signal reduced wildfire occurrence and easier containment.
-Meather is the most variable factor affecting wildfire behavior, the and of vegetation and destroying forest resources, large intense fires can harm the soil, waterways, and the land itself.
-Soil exposed to intense heat may lose its capability Location As shown in Figure 9, most of the Homer area has moderate or high wildland fuel risk, with some areas of very high risk.
+Indirect wildfire effects can be catastrophic.
+In addition to stripping the land of vegetation and destroying forest resources, large intense fires can harm the soil, waterways, and the land itself.
+Soil exposed to intense heat may lose its capability to absorb moisture and support life.
+Exposed soils erode quickly and exacerbate river and stream siltation thereby increasing flood potential, harming aquatic life, and degrading water quality.
+Vegetation-stripped lands are more susceptible to increased debris flow hazards.
+As shown in Figure 9, most of the Homer area has moderate or high wildland fuel risk, with some areas of very high risk.
 The Homer Spit, tidal flats, and low-lying areas around Beluga Lake are at moderate risk; the areas of very high risk are primarily along the bluffs.
-The northern and eastern borders of Homer are in the wildland-urban interface.
+Location The northern and eastern borders of Homer are in the wildland-urban interface.
 These areas, which are primarily residential, are at higher risk from fires on the Kenai Peninsula.
 The areas around the Bridge Creek Reservoir are at a higher risk because of substantial spruce bark beetle killed trees.
 The City has implemented aggressive management in this area to reduce risk.